-By Will Naeher - DASC Retired
+By The Late Will Naeher - DASC Retired

 Most electrical and electronic equipment radiates data which reveals the information being processed.
 This information can be intercepted with sophisticated equipment which can be located some distance away.
 Techniques can be applied to reduce this radiation.
 The program designed to this effort is called TEMPEST.
 The ATS contract stipulated that the ATS system must meet the TEMPEST Standards as promulgated by the National Security Agency.
 Much of the equipment in the ATS system had to be modified to met these standards.
 To make certain that the equipment did not emit data, it was enclosed in a large shielded enclosure.
 This was constructed using a system of interlocking fingers on doors, which ensures the integrity of the enclosure when entering, similar to a submarine.
 The enclosure was constructed of large sections of steel laminated on both sides of plywood and connected together with strips of metal to prevent signal leakage.
 Any penetration of the enclosure, such as electrical wiring, air conditioning, communications circuits, had to transit wave guides, filters, and approved isolators.
 At the time of the installation of the ATS system, the enclosure was the largest in the world; well over 15,000 square feet.